-Real, authentic Italian lasagna is made with a creamy bechamel sauce as is the Italian dish called “Pasticcio.”
+Real, authentic Italian lasagna is made with a creamy bechamel sauce as is the Italian dish called “Pasticcio” (which translates to “mess” apparently!).
 The delicious red-sauce version of lasagna we have in America is great, but it’s not the same as what the rest of the world usually eats.
 Italy, however, isn’t the only place where a bechamel style lasagna reigns supreme as far as baked pasta dishes go.
 Egypt and Greece have their own take on the dish that’s heavy on the bechamel called “Macarona Bechamel” (literally bechamel macaroni) or “Pastitsio” (sometimes called pastichio or pastitso) respectively.

 In my version, I’m channeling both my own mother and mother-in-law to come up with this semi-hybrid version.
-It’s a little lighter on the bechamel and meat than usual (my mom uses two pounds of meat for example and many Greek festivals have versions twice as thick), but adjusting those proportions to your liking is fairly easy in the directions.
+It’s a little lighter on the bechamel and meat than usual (my mom uses two pounds of meat for example and many Greek festivals have versions twice as thick), but adjusting those proportions to your liking is fairly easy in the directions (I’ve doubled the recipe in a slightly larger pan when going to a large potluck for example).
 Most notably, I grew up eating different kinds of macarona bechamel or pastitsio, but it wasn’t until I tried my mother-in-law’s version that I thought to incorporate cinnamon into the recipe.
 It completely changes up the flavor in the best way adding a nuanced depth of sweet and savory flavor.
 Nonetheless, for the dogmatic traditionalists out there thinking that cinnamon is just too exciting, this recipe also works well without it.

 This dish is best shared, but I wouldn’t blame you if you just ate all the leftovers yourself.